Actindo-AG/Documentation/RetailSuiteWarehousing/Operation/02_ManageStock.md

 4. Click the *Stock location* drop-down list and select the storage shelf where you want to post the stock.
 All available storage shelves for this material are displayed in the list.

 5. Click the *Posting type* drop-down list and select the desired posting type.
-Depending on the option you select, the fields displayed below may slightly vary.
+Depending on the option you select, the fields displayed below may vary.
 The following options are available:

     - **Reservation**
         Select this option if you want to reserve a material for an open order.
 This posting type does not reduce the actual, physical stock in the warehouse, but does affect the available stock calculation.
 A reservation can therefore result in a negative stock level.